 The summer of 2016 was a fantastic one.
 We spent many weekends doing everything from trail rides, Western Dressage shows, clinics to fun extreme obstacle courses.

 MtnTop Goodness Gracious aka Grace made me very proud this summer.
-Trail rides, clinics and Western Dressage shows where she take home the Grand Champion Western Dressage titles 3 out of her 4 shows.
+Trail rides, clinics and Western Dressage shows where she took home the Grand Champion Western Dressage titles 3 out of her 4 shows.
 Also Grace came home with Reserve Grand Champion Intro level with the Woodbine series of shows.

 ©Copyright 2007-2016 MtnTop Morgans